dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-vs-pipelines.md

 > * Can usually be templatized to empower teams to create standard processes across multiple repositories.

 > [!NOTE]
-> The term "pipelines" can also be referred to by several different interchangeable words: _pipeline_, _workflow_ and _build_ are common terms.
-In this article, references to _Azure Pipelines_ are referring to [YAML Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops&preserve-view=true#define-pipelines-using-yaml-syntax), and not the older UI-based [Classic Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops&preserve-view=true#define-pipelines-using-the-classic-interface).
+> The term "pipelines" can also be referred to by several different interchangeable words: *pipeline*, *workflow*, and *build* are common terms.
+In this article, references to *Azure Pipelines* are referring to [YAML Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops&preserve-view=true#define-pipelines-using-yaml-syntax), and not the older UI-based [Classic Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops&preserve-view=true#define-pipelines-using-the-classic-interface).

 ## Agents and runners

-Before you examine pipelines themselves, you should consider how these pipelines _execute_.
-Both GitHub Actions and Azure Pipelines are really _orchestration engines_.
+Before you examine pipelines themselves, you should consider how these pipelines *execute*.
+Both GitHub Actions and Azure Pipelines are really *orchestration engines*.
 When a pipeline is triggered, the system finds an "agent" and tells the agent to execute the jobs defined in the pipeline file.

-Azure Pipelines run on _agents_.
+Azure Pipelines run on *agents*.
 The agent is written in .NET, so it will run wherever .NET can run: Windows, macOS, and Linux.
 Agents can even run in containers.
 Agents are registered to a [pool](/azure/devops/pipelines/agents/pools-queues?view=azure-devops&preserve-view=true) in Azure Pipelines or to a repository or organization in GitHub.
-Agents can be _hosted_ or _private_.
+Agents can be *hosted* or *private*.

-GitHub Workflows execute on _runners_.
+GitHub Workflows execute on *runners*.
 The runner code is essentially a fork of the Azure Pipelines code, so it's very similar.
-It's also cross-platform and you can also use _hosted_ or _self-hosted_ runners.
+It's also cross-platform and you can also use *hosted* or *self-hosted* runners.

 ### Hosted agents and runners